superdesk/web-publisher/docs/templates_caching.rst

 Strategies
 ``````````

-There are two available cache strategies: :doc:`lifetime` and :doc:`generational`.
+There are two available cache strategies: :code:`lifetime` and :code:`generational`.

-With :doc:`lifetime` as a strategy key you need provide :doc:`time` with value in seconds.
+With :code:`lifetime` as a strategy key you need provide :code:`time` with value in seconds.

 .. code-block:: twig